Navigation

 Adding New Properties

 The left side of the Project Data Editor shows a tree of data channels very much like the Animation Editor.
 For example, all nodes that represent a clock might be bound to a master "start" event in the project data.
 As shown in the screenshot above, data channels can be grouped by folders.
-By -clicking on any channel, detail information is presented in the Property Editor section on the right.
+By -clicking on any channel, detailed information is presented in the Property Editor section on the right.

 The toolbar at the top of the dialog contains the Project Data Model button as well as the Project Data Validation button.
 By pressing the former, an XML version of the data model is generated that is mainly useful when using the Remoting Capabilities of Ventuz to set values via a customized, external control application.
 By pressing the validate button, a list of errors or warnings is produced.
 Ventuz performs a number of sanity checks to ensure that no problems (e.g. name clashes) arise when project data values are addressed via Remoting.